itimpi/MyMediaForAlexa/README.md

 The settings in the default template are fine if you only want to run a single instance of the MyMediaForAlexa docker.
 In this case the docker will be running using the IP address of the unRAID server.

  If you happen to want to run multiple instances of **My Media For Alexa** (perhaps with each instance handling different media) then since the ports to be used are fixed you need to be aware that each running instance of My Media for Alexa must have its own IP address.
 To set this up on unRAID all instances other than the first need to be set up to use the Custom networking option.
-On many systems this will be *Custom:br0* but as the name of the bridge can vary according to your unRAID setup you need to select a setting appropriate yo your system.
+On many systems this will be *Custom:br0* but as the name of the bridge can vary according to your unRAID setup you need to select a setting appropriate for your system.

 More detail on the networking requirements can be found on the [My Media for Alexa](http://mymediaalexa.com) web site.